Udhays07/My-100-days-C-coding-Challenge/README.md

 23. Write a program to identify if the number is Armstrong number or not.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day23.c)
 24. Write a program to find Greatest of two numbers. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day24.c)
 25. Write a program to find Greatest of three numbers.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day25.c)
-26. Write a program to identify if the year is Leap year or not.
+26. Write a program to identify if the year is Leap year or not.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day26.c)
 27. Write a program to identify if the number is Prime number or not.
 28. Write a program to identify if the number is Palindrome or not.